Japan's rush into Myanmar snags on land ownership issues

-THILAWA, Myanmar If Japan's plans to develop a massive industrial complex in Myanmar push ahead, Win Aung's village will be cut in half, his cottage and rice fields razed.
+THILAWA, Myanmar Jan 24 If Japan's plans to develop a massive industrial complex in Myanmar push ahead, Win Aung's village will be cut in half, his cottage and ricefields razed.

-The 39-year-old is one of hundreds of farmers who make their living off rice paddies earmarked for the Thilawa economic zone, a project that has become the centerpiece of Japanese investment in Myanmar.

 Win Aung, who supports a family of 12 by farming 30 acres, says he was forced to sell his land at $20 per acre to Myanmar's military junta in the 1990s.
 The government did not take over the land, but is now demanding the villagers vacate to make way for the Japanese.